Hosted by a third party. This MCP server is built and hosted by the

 Next Steps

-Once your GitHub MCP server is set up and authorized:- Connect to your MCP client: Use the “Add to MCP Client” section to integrate with Cursor, VS Code, or other supported clients
+Once your GitHub MCP server is set up and authorized:- Connect to your MCP client: Use the “Add to Client” section to integrate with Cursor, VS Code, or other supported clients

 - Review available tools: Browse the 40+ GitHub tools available for repository management, issue tracking, and more